explorerrrr/quiz-web/readme.md

-## Implement a Multiple-choice Quiz application in a language/framework of my choice
+## Implement a Multiple-choice Quiz application in a language/framework of java/vue.js, springboot, mybatis

 ### The application has the following features:

 * it has a Web UI with vue.js
 * it starts by printing the rules of the quiz and ask the user for a confirmation (yes/no)
-* it goes through a list of predefined questions and 3 or 4 possible answers (marked by a, b, c, d)
+* it goes through a list of predefined questions with 4 possible answers (marked by a, b, c, d)
-* after each question is showed, the application waits for the answer (must choose the button to one of the possible answers)
+* after each question is showed, the application waits for the answer (must click the button to one of the possible answers)
-* if an unacceptable choice is entered(empty choice for all answers), a message is shown that it must be one of the possible answers (a, b, c, d)
+* if an unacceptable choice is entered(empty choice for a question), a message is shown that it must be one of the possible answers (a, b, c, d)
 * each question is scored between 10 and 100
 * the total score of all asked questions must equal 1000
 * total of 20 questions are asked: